 Only the formula or Tribal share funding identified in xxx.250(b)(1) and (2) and made available to a Tribe through a funding agreement may be redesigned or consolidated by the Tribe, but only to the extent allowed by and in accordance with the statutes and regulations of those programs.

+§ What is Redesign ?

+§ ###.### May a Tribe redesign or consolidate the PSFAs that are included in a funding agreement and reallocate or redirect funds for such PSFAs?

+Yes, a Tribe may redesign or consolidate PSFAs included in a funding agreement and reallocate or redirect funds for such PSFAs in any manner which the Tribe deems to be in the best interest of the Indian community being served.
+In accordance with 23 U.S.C.
+207(e)(1)(A)(ii)

 Conflict of Interest

 § 663.405 How does the Secretary address a perceived or actual conflict between provisions of the Indian Self-Determination and Education Assistance Act and 23 U.S.C.
 207?

+Some provisions of the Indian Self-Determination and Education Assistance Act of 1975, Pub.
+L. No. 93-638, (ISDEAA) are made applicable to compacts and funding agreements in 23 U.S.C.
+207(l).
+If the Secretary determines there is a conflict between the ISDEAA provisions and 23 U.S.C.
+207, the Secretary must resolve the conflict in a manner most favorable to the Tribe, consistent with 25 U.S.C.
+5392(f) incorporated by 23 U.S.C.
+207(l)(6).

 § 663.406 Are Tribes required to address potential conflicts of interest?

 Yes.
 Tribes participating in self-governance under TTPSG must ensure that internal measures and controls, are in place to address conflicts of interest in the administration of self-governance PSFAs.